working-group-two/engineering-blog/pages/blog/2019-02-25-website-redesign.md

 <div class="uk-child-width-1-3 uk-child-width-1-6@s" uk-grid uk-lightbox="animation: fade">
     {% include image.html url="/img/blog/website-redesign/illu1.png" caption="
         We wanted a modern and friendly look.
-This was the first we saw of the illustrations, and we happy with the overall style.
+This was the first we saw of the illustrations, and we were happy with the overall style.
         We asked if they could make the first illustration more 'phone' themed.
     "%}
     {% include image.html url="/img/blog/website-redesign/illu2.png" caption="